Present Perfect

 I haven't received a letter from him yet.

-'Still' is used to refer to an action that we expect to happen earlier; It is used in a negative present perfect sentence.
+'Still' is used to refer to an action that we expected to have happened by now but has not.
+It is only used in negative present perfect sentences.

 Note that 'still' comes after the subject and before the auxiliary verb.
 For example: